cheqd/governance/getting-started/learning-the-basics/README.md

 [network-parameters.md](network-parameters.md)
 {% endcontent-ref %}

-We also have a more general learning and education page, for those who want an introduction to cheqd and how $CHEQ works.&#x20;
+We also have a more general learning and education page, for those who want an introduction to cheqd and how $CHEQ works.

 {% embed url="https://learn.cheqd.io" %}